VideoGameBench: Can Vision-Language Models complete popular video games?: Results

 In this section, we address the low scores of frontier VLMs on \benchmarkname{} and \benchmarknamelite{} by qualitatively analyzing game trajectories.
+We provide explicit action transitions in Appendix~\ref{appendix:qualitative} for each of the examples we provide below.
+We hope these findings serve as potential future directions to explore for improving VLM capabilities on \benchmarkname{}.

 \paragraph{Solving \benchmarkname{} games requires narrowing the Knowing-doing Gap.} In \textit{The Legend of Zelda: Link's Awakening}, all models observe that the door to leave the starter room is at the bottom of the screen, but will repeatedly press ``down'' irrespective of where the controlled character is in the room.
-We observe this type of behavior in several other games, which we highlight in Appendix~\ref{appendix:knowing-doing}.
 Notably, in \citet{balrog_ai}, the authors observe a similar failure mode which they call the ``knowing-doing gap'', where a model knows what needs to be done at a given point but it carries out incorrect actions, underscoring a disconnect between knowledge and execution.

-\paragraph{Frontier models struggle to correctly process visual inputs.} In \benchmarkname{}, agents are only given access to the raw visual frames provided by the game emulator.
-We find that incorrectly processing the given input frames frequently leads to illogical behavior that can fatally compromise the run, such as the Gemini 2.0 Flash agent in \textit{Doom II} wasting all its ammo on a dead enemy it misperceives as alive, or the GPT-4o agent in \textit{The Legend of Zelda: Link's Awakening} mistakenly believing it had already spoken to an NPC because it had seen itself standing next to the NPC in a previous frame, despite no interaction (see Appendix~\ref{appendix:struggle-visual-inputs} for more details).
+\paragraph{Models frequently struggle to correctly process visual inputs.} In \benchmarkname{}, agents are only given access to the raw visual frames provided by the game emulator.
+We find that incorrectly processing the given input frames frequently leads to illogical behavior that can fatally compromise the run, such as the Gemini 2.0 Flash agent in \textit{Doom II} wasting all its ammo on a dead enemy it misperceives as alive, or the GPT-4o agent in \textit{The Legend of Zelda: Link's Awakening} mistakenly believing it had already spoken to an NPC because it had seen itself standing next to the NPC in a previous frame, despite no interaction (see Appendix~\ref{appendix:struggle-visual-inputs}).
+These results align with prior studies on the shortcomings of VLM perception capabilities~\citep{tong2024eyeswideshutexploring, rahmanzadehgervi2025visionlanguagemodelsblind, altahan2024unibenchvisualreasoningrequires}.